Herculade/CanaryGuard/README.md

 **CanaryGuard** is a Python-based security monitoring tool designed to enhance the capabilities of OpenCanary by tracking and mitigating SSH brute force attacks.
 CanaryGuard also provides detailed logging and metrics to help analyze attack patterns and improve system security.

+### This is a very basic project that works for my own needs, im sure someone out there will find it useful

 ## Features

 - **SSH Brute Force Detection**: Monitors OpenCanary logs for SSH login attempts and detects brute force attacks.